Switch virtual interface

-A switch virtual interface (SVI) represents a logical layer-3 interface on a switch.
+A switch virtual interface (SVI) or routed VLAN interface (RVI) is a virtual network interface that represents a logical layer-3 interface on a multilayer network switch.

-VLANs divide broadcast domains in a LAN environment.
+VLANs divide broadcast domains in a local area network (LAN) environment.
 Whenever hosts in one VLAN need to communicate with hosts in another VLAN, the traffic must be routed between them.
 This is known as inter-VLAN routing.
 On layer-3 switches it is accomplished by the creation of layer-3 interfaces (SVIs).
-Inter VLAN routing, in other words routing between VLANs, can be achieved using SVIs.

-SVI or VLAN interface, is a virtual routed interface that connects a VLAN on the device to the Layer 3 router engine on the same device.
+An SVI is a virtual routed interface that connects a VLAN on the device to the Layer 3 router engine on the same device.
 Only one VLAN interface can be associated with a VLAN, but you need to configure a VLAN interface for a VLAN only when you want to route between VLANs or to provide IP host connectivity to the device through a virtual routing and forwarding (VRF) instance that is not the management VRF.
 When you enable VLAN interface creation, a switch creates a VLAN interface for the default VLAN (VLAN 1) to permit remote switch administration.

 SVIs are generally configured for a VLAN for the following reasons: